 A host of historical data usually determines the stocks to be held by the ETF and their weights.
-The most common qualities that a low volatility stock possesses are low standard deviation, which measures the deviation of a stock from its long-term average, and correlation, which measures the sensitivity of the stock to the broader market and other stocks in the ETF portfolio.
-These metrics are compiled from the stock’s metrics and performance over long periods of time.
+The most typical qualities that a low volatility stock possesses are low standard deviation, which measures the deviation of a stock from its long-term average, and correlation, which measures the sensitivity of the stock to the broader market and other stocks in the ETF portfolio.
+These metrics are compiled from the stock’s metrics and performance over long periods.
 A critical assumption made when selecting low volatility stocks is that past performance will repeat itself in the future.
 Thus, the ideal scenario is low standard deviation and low correlation.

 The Best Low Volatility ETFs in Canada

 Financial services companies or fund managers use these metrics and others to derive strategies that have a very defensive risk-return profile.
-Each low volatility ETF has its own strategy methodology that is detailed in the fund’s prospectus.
+Each low volatility ETF has its strategy methodology that is detailed in the fund’s prospectus.
 Low Volatility ETFs are typically more expensive than traditional index-tracking ETFs because of the complexity of their strategies.

 BMO Low Volatility Canadian Equity ETF